AdobeDocs/document-cloud-mobile.en/help/scan-ios/scan.md

 To scan a document:

-1. *Optional*: :ref:`optional` include setting the flash, selecting the document type, and so on.
+1. *Optional*: Configure flashs, select a document type, and so on.
 1. Invoke a scan.
 The app has two capture modes:

     * ![image](./images/autoscan.png) By default, auto-capture is enabled, and on startup the app displays the capture screen and  tries to detect a document.